Tyrod Taylor Player Prop Bets for NFL Week 11 | Houston vs. Tennessee 11/21/2021

 Matchup vs. Tennessee

-- In one matchup against the Titans, Taylor recorded zero passing yards, 237.5 yards fewer than his over/under for Sunday.
+- In one matchup against the Titans, Taylor threw for zero passing yards, 237.5 yards below his over/under in Sunday's game.

-- Taylor did not throw a touchdown pass in that game against the Titans.
+- Taylor did not throw a touchdown pass in that contest against the Titans.

 - Note: Taylor's stats vs. Titans date back to 2016.

-- The 287.1 yards per game the Titans are conceding through the air makes them the NFL's 27th-ranked pass defense.
+- The 287.1 passing yards the Titans yield per game makes them the NFL's 27th-ranked pass defense this season.

-- At 1.8 passing TDs allowed per game, the Titans defense is ranked 26th in the NFL.
+- The Titans have given up 18 passing TDs this season (1.8 per game), ranking them 26th among NFL defenses.

 Recent Performances

-- He tacked on three carries for 23 yards, averaging 7.7 yards per carry.
+- He also carried the ball three times for 23 yards, averaging 7.7 yards per attempt on the ground.

-- Taylor has 240 passing yards (80.0 ypg), completing 55.8% of his passes and collecting zero touchdown passes and three interceptions over his last three games.
+- Taylor has thrown for 240 yards (80.0 ypg) on 24-of-43 passing with zero touchdowns and three interceptions over his last three games.

 Taylor's Houston Teammates